Benghazi: Ancient Greek colony

+Roman and Byzantine periods

-Benghazi later became a Roman city and greatly prospered for 600 years.
-The city superseded Cyrene and Barca as the chief center of Cyrenaica after the 3rd century AD and during the Persian attacks; in 642–643 -when was conquered by the Arabs and partially destroyed- it had dwindled to an insignificant village among magnificent historic ruins.
+Berenice later became a Roman city and greatly prospered for 600 years.
+The city superseded Cyrene and Barca as the chief center of Cyrenaica after the 3rd century AD and during the Persian campaigns; by 642–643, when it was conquered by the Muslim Arabs and partially destroyed, it had dwindled to an insignificant village among magnificent historic ruins.

 In its more prosperous period, Berenice became a Christian bishopric.
 The first of its bishops whose name is recorded in extant documents is Ammon, to whom Dionysius of Alexandria wrote in about 260.
 Dathes was at the First Council of Nicaea in 325, and Probatius at a synod held in Constantinople in 394.
 No longer a residential bishopric, Berenice is today listed by the Catholic Church as a titular see.

 Ottoman province

 In the 13th century, the small settlement became an important player in the trade growing up between Genoese merchants and the tribes of the hinterland.
 In 16th century maps, the name of Marsa ibn Ghazi appears.

 Benghazi had a strategic port location, one that was too useful to be ignored by the Ottomans.

 In 1578, the Turks conquered Benghazi and it was ruled from Tripoli by the Karamanlis from 1711 to 1835; it then passed under direct Ottoman rule until 1911.
 Greek and Italian sponge fishermen worked its coastal waters.
 In 1858, and again in 1874, Benghazi was devastated by bubonic plague.